Proto-globalization: Transition into modern globalization

-According to Sebastian Conrad, proto-globalization is marked with a “rise of national chauvinism, racism, Social Darwinism, and genocidal thinking” which came to be with relations to the “establishment of a world economy”.
+According to Sebastian Conrad, proto-globalization is marked with a "rise of national chauvinism, racism, Social Darwinism, and genocidal thinking" which came to be with relations to the "establishment of a world economy".
 Beginning in the 1870s, the global trade cycle started to cement itself so that more nations' economies depended on one another than in any previous era.
 Domino effects in this new world trade cycle lead to both worldwide recessions and world economic booms.
 Modelski describes the late period of proto-globalization as a "thick range of global networks extending throughout the world at high speed and covering all components of society".
-By the 1750s, Europe, Africa, Asia, and America's contact had grown into a stable multilateral interdependency which was echoed in the modern globalization period.
+By the 1750s, contact between Europe, Africa, Asia, and the Americas had grown into a stable multilateral interdependency which was echoed in the modern globalization period.

 Shift in capital

 Although the North Atlantic World dominated the global system before proto-globalization, a more "multipolar global economy" started taking form around the early 19th century, and capital was becoming highly mobile.
 By the end of the 19th century, British capital wealth was 17% overseas, and the level of capital invested overseas nearly doubled by 1913 to 33%.
 Germany invested one-fifth of their total domestic savings in 1880, and, like Britain, increased their wealth tremendously in the early 20th century.
 The net foreign investment of total domestic savings abroad was 35% in 1860, 47% in 1880, and 53% in the years prior to the Great War.
 Global investments were taking a steady rise throughout societies, and those able to invest thrust more and more of their domestic savings into international investments.

 The ability to mobilize capital was due to the development of the Industrial Revolution and the beginnings of mechanical production (most prominent in Great Britain).
 During proto-globalization, "merchant capitalists in many societies quickly became aware of potential markets and new producers and began to link them together in new patterns of world trade.
 The expansion of the slave production and the exploitation of the Americas put Europeans on the top of the economic network.
 During the modern globalization period, mass production allowed the development of a stronger, more complex global network of trade.
-Another element of European success between 1750 and 1850 was the limitation and "relative 'failure'" of the Afro-Asian Industrial Revolution.
+Another element of European success between 1750 and 1850 was the limitation and "relative failure'" of the Afro-Asian Industrial Revolution.
 The movement into modern globalization was marked with the economic drain of capital into Europe.